Skylum-Software/Luminar-Studio/README.md

 * The Histogram is more compact, with an improved contrast ratio.
 This makes it easier to use when editing your photos.
 If you don’t see the Histogram when editing, you can activate it with the View menu.

-Hard disk space

-3.1 GB or more of available hard-disk space for 64-bit installation; additional free space required during installation (cannot install on a volume that uses a case-sensitive file system)

-Monitor resolution
-1024 x 768 display (1280x800 recommended) with 16-bit color and 512 MB or more of dedicated VRAM; 2 GB is recommended***

-Graphics processor
-acceleration requirements
-OpenGL 2.0-capable system

-Internet
-Internet connection and registration are necessary for required software activation